 — Mr. and Mrs. Forest B Wood were reported as living on Chiles Ave in 1926.
 Most did not give a street address but a social column article listed the home as 40 Chiles.
 Forest Wood, a church deacon, was attacked and beaten by an on-duty police officer who claimed Wood cursed at him.
 The officer was arrested and sentenced to 60 days in county jail.
 Wood supported a pardon request saying the officer had apologized and Wood felt it was part of his Christian duty to forgive him.

-— The house was listed as vacant in 1931 and after that it appears to have been a boarding house up through 1942 as far as a=our research has gone.
-In 1942 Mary Conder “Investigator Am Enka Corp” lived here.
+— The house was listed as vacant in 1931 and after that it appears to have been a boarding house up through 1939 when it is purchased by William and Mary Ruth Conder from Harris .
+In 1942 Mary Conder is listed as “Investigator Am Enka Corp” lived here.
 I wonder if this was an unusual job for a woman?
+She remarries a man named Sneed and the house stays in her possession until her death.
+The current owners are the fourth including the period of bank ownership.

 43 Chiles – Unknown -John D and Mary O. Crews per 1924-1927 phone directories